 Epic scalability: actually intended to run at 60 fps on Raspberry Pi 2 or Core 2 Duo 1.6Ghz with a matching video card, while able to strain a modern system for a marginal image quality boost.

-Rapid game saving.
-Estimated time is 50 milliseconds or less on modern hardware.
+Rapid game saving (estimate 50 milliseconds or less).
 Allows for auto-saving every minute without noticeable impact.

 Full backward compatibility of old saves (automatic data format conversion).

 Sleepy predict-ahead physics: clever hacks and optimizations making the physics extremely cache-friendly and extraordinarily light-weight, to allow 50-thousand monster hordes on legacy hardware.

 Absolute dependence on Free Pascal (Chentrah cannot be compiled in Delphi or any other Pascal compiler)

 Stochastic OIT allows optimizing the rendering of scenes oversaturated with sprites belonging to multitude of atlases.

 Dynamic Resolution Rendering allows for unprecedented range of system requirements, from running on Raspberry Pi 2 to rendering in 12K on modern GPUs thus achieving godlike anti-aliasing and reducing noise from the stochastic OIT